 Utilities are a burden for everyone to bear.
-Utility bills are a monthly expense that needs to be factored into your monthly budget, whether you live in an apartment, condo, townhome, or house.
-Those living in apartments should budget around $100-$150 per month for utilities and those who own homes should budget around $400 for utilities.
+Utility bills are a monthly expense that is a large part of a location's overall cost of living and needs to be factored into your monthly budget, whether you live in an apartment, condo, townhome, or house.
+Those living in apartments should budget around $100-$150 per month for utilities, and those who own homes should budget around $400 for utilities.

-Utilities such as water, sewage, and garbage are often factored into the rent.
+Utilities such as water, sewage, and garbage are often factored into a rental property's monthly rent.
 The average person uses about 85 gallons of water per day, split between showering, the toilet, washing machine, dishwashing, hygiene, and outdoor use.
 If the water bill is paid separately from the rent, one can expect to pay about $35 on average.

 There are several ways to reduce your monthly water bill, including taking shorter showers, turning off the water when you brush your teeth or shave, running only full loads of dishes and laundry, and avoiding hand-washing dishes.